 Feral Cat Trap-Neuter-Return (TNR) Program

-This program involves going into colonies of feral cats, trapping them for spaying/neutering and rabies vaccines, and then returning them to their outdoor homes.
+This program involves visiting colonies of feral cats, trapping them to be spayed/neutered and vaccinated against rabies, and then returning them to their outdoor homes.
+These colonies are supported by humans who care for their needs, such as providing food and monitoring their well-being

 LEARN MORE